What are the worst comic book movie villains? Who are the absolute stinkers that nobody liked?

 Ignoring his freakishly large head in Green Lantern, Peter Sarsgaard is a pretty solid actor.
 How he ended up being such a ridiculous and awful character in Green Lantern is beyond our understanding.

 Just look at that head.
 You can’t take anyone with a head that big seriously.
-Maybe playing comic book villains are not his strong point?
+Maybe playing comic book movie villains are not his strong point?

 13. Bullseye (Daredevil)